-Memorial Day Weekend
+Labor Day Weekend

 People do what?

 In the United States, it is customary to fly the flag at half-staff from dawn until noon.
 Many people go to cemeteries and memorials to remember people who have died in the military.
 Dozens of people volunteer to put an American flag on the graves of people who died in the US.
-Jefferson Davis’ birthday is on the same day as Memorial Day in Mississippi.
+Jefferson Davis’ birthday is on the same day as Labor Day in Mississippi.

-Memorial Day has become less of a time to remember.
+Labor Day has become less of a time to remember.
 Many people choose to have picnics, sports events, and family gatherings this weekend because it is a good time of year.
 A lot of cultural events start up again on this day, and it’s seen as the start of the summer.
-For people who are into fashion, it is OK to wear white clothes and shoes from Memorial Day until Labor Day.
+For people who are into fashion, it is OK to wear white clothes and shoes from Labor Day until Labor Day.
 However, fewer and fewer people follow this rule, and many people wear white clothes all year.

-Memorial Day is a time to remember those who have died.
+Labor Day is a time to remember those who have died.

-Memorial Day decorations were put up at Arlington National Cemetery.
+Labor Day decorations were put up at Arlington National Cemetery.

-Memorial Day is a holiday in the United States that honors people who have died while serving their country.
+Labor Day is a holiday in the United States that honors people who have died while serving their country.
 During the last Monday of May, it’s called “May Day.”

-What Called Memorial Day ?
+What Called Labor Day ?

-Memorial Day used to be called Decoration Day, which was a time to decorate the graves of people who died in the war.
+Labor Day used to be called Decoration Day, which was a time to decorate the graves of people who died in the war.
 It was created after the American Civil War.

 Observances are held at military graveyards, cemeteries, and memorials, and military-themed parades are held all over the country, like in New York City.
-The Indianapolis 500 car race, which takes place on the Sunday before Memorial Day, is also a big part of the holiday.
+The Indianapolis 500 car race, which takes place on the Sunday before Labor Day, is also a big part of the holiday.